awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ExpressionAttributeValues.md

 If you define an expression attribute value, you must use it consistently throughout the entire expression\.
 Also, you can't omit the `:` symbol\.

-Expression attribute values are used with condition expressions, update expressions, and filter expressions\.
+Expression attribute values are used with key condition expressions, condition expressions, update expressions, and filter expressions\.

 **Note**
 For programming language\-specific code examples, see [Getting Started with DynamoDB and AWS SDKs](GettingStarted.md)\.